Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: Thermodynamic expansion and interpretation

 \section{Thermodynamic expansion and interpretation}

 We now give a thermodynamic interpretation of the analytic result presented in Theorem~\ref{thm:2}.
-Thermodynamic effects can in principle occur when a separation of scales exist; Hertz~\cite{Hertz1910a} developed a thermodynamic theory for Hamiltonian systems with slowly varying external parameter~\cite{Hertz1910a}.
-The model considered in this article is an example of this kind if we restrict the analysis to the fast particle (variable \(z_\eps\)) and consider the slow particle (variable \(y_\eps\)) as an external parameter.
-The question we want to address in this section is ``Can we replace the dynamics of the fast particle by a thermodynamic description in terms of temperature and entropy?''
-An answer to this question could potentially lead to new algorithms that reduce the computational complexity of large-scale molecular dynamics simulations either by allowing for a larger step size or a reduction of the system's dimensions.
-Although a larger step size can be used to integrate the system of differential equations~\eqref{eq:38}, which decreases the computational complexity, a reduction in the dimension of the model problem is not expected because a new algorithm would only involve a substitution of two degrees of freedom, i.e., the generalised position and momentum of one particle, by two thermodynamic state variables.
-Nonetheless, we study this problem to develop a first thermodynamic understanding.
+Thermodynamic effects can, in principle, occur when a separation of scales exist; Hertz developed a thermodynamic theory for Hamiltonian systems which are perturbed by slow external agents~\cite{Hertz1910a}.
+The model considered in this article is an example of this kind, if we restrict the analysis to the fast DOF (variable \(z_\eps\)) and consider the slow DOF (variable \(y_\eps\)) as an external agent.
+The question we want to address in this section is ``Can we replace the dynamics of the fast DOF with a thermodynamic description in terms of temperature and entropy?''
 As it turns out, even in this simple model problem, an interesting adiabatic/non-adiabatic characteristic emerges through a higher-order asymptotic expansion.

+The concept of adiabatic invariance finds applications in the analysis of slowly perturbed dynamical systems, where one is primarily interested in the derivation of the effective evolution of the system.
+It emerged in celestial mechanics in the form of the perturbation theory of Hamiltonian dynamical systems~\cite[Chapter 10]{Arnold1989a}, and can be found in many other fields~\cite{Li2019b, Evans2016, Duca2020, Neishtadt2019}.
+In particular, adiabatic invariance plays a crucial role in thermodynamics.
+There, \emph{adiabatic thermodynamic processes} are idealised models in the limit of an infinite separation of timescales and are, by definition, processes with constant entropy~\cite{Weiner2002a}.

-For a thermodynamic interpretation of the system, we will regard the fast particle \(z_\eps\) as a heat bath acting on the slow particle \(y_\eps\).
-As such, we will mainly focus our thermodynamic analysis on the energy associated with the fast particle, which we call in the following the \emph{heat bath energy} \(E_\eps^\perp\), in contrast to the residual energy, which we call the \emph{environmental energy} \(E_\eps^\parallel\).
-Both energies can be read of from the total energy~\eqref{eq:09}, i.e.,
+For a thermodynamic interpretation of the system, we will regard the fast DOF \(z_\eps\) as the system's thermal vibrations, acting on the slow DOF \(y_\eps\), which represents the system's slow (mechanical) dynamics.
+As such, we will mainly focus the thermodynamic analysis on the energy associated with the fast DOF \(E_\eps^\perp\), in contrast to the residual energy \(E_\eps^\parallel\), which describes the remaining part of the system.
+Both energies can be read off from the total energy~\eqref{eq:09}, i.e.,